kaefe64/Arduino_uSDX_Pico_FFT_Proj/README.md

 - There is a digital low pass filter FIR implemented at the code (in the original too) that will give the passband we want for audio.
   This filter was calculated with the help of this site:  http://t-filter.engineerjs.com/ The dificulty is that the number of filter taps can not be high (there is no much time to process it), so the filter must be chosen carefully.
+- Please consider that this waterfall is not perfect, I had to let go of some rules to make it.
 - Block diagram at "Arduino_uSDR_Pico_FFT.png".

 ![Block diagram](Arduino_uSDR_Pico_FFT.png)

 ### Nyquist considerations:
-If we sample each signal I, Q and MIC at 160kHz, it is necessary to have a hardware low pass filter for max 80kHz on each input (anti-aliasing filter).
+**Input:** We sample each signal I, Q and MIC at 160kHz, so it is necessary to have a hardware low pass filter for 80kHz on each input (anti-aliasing filter).
+If the input filter is set to lower than 80kHz, the waterfall will show less than +-80kHz of signals.
+If the input filter is set to higher then 80kHz, the audio and the waterfall could peek some signals greater than 80kHz and treat them as lower than 80kHz (this is the aliasing problem).<br>
-If we deliver an audio signal at 16kHz (sample frequency), we need a hardware low pass filter for less than 8kHz at the output (the sample frequency will be present and need to be removed as it is an audio frequency).
+**Output:** We deliver an audio signal at 16kHz sample frequency, so we need a hardware low pass filter for less than 8kHz at the output.
+The sample frequency will be present and needs to be removed as it is an audio frequency.

 ## Microcontroller RP2040 notes: